NEW YORK CITY GAY MEN’S CHORUS

-I am lucky enough to have been their conductor since 2007.
-I am also Artistic Director of Big Apple Performing Arts, the organization that oversees them, along with our sister ensemble, Youth Pride Chorus.
+I was lucky enough to be conductor of New York City Gay Men’s Chorus from 2007 to 2019.
+I was also Artistic Director of Big Apple Performing Arts, the organization that oversees them, along with our sister ensemble, Youth Pride Chorus.

-NYCGMC is comprised of more than 260 talented singers of various ages, backgrounds, and experiences.
-Together, we produce a vibrant sound and energy that audiences can feel and connect with.
-Through the power of this sound, and our spectacular performances, we are fearless champions for love, equality, and acceptance.
-Our reputation grows year on year.
-As you can see from the pictures below, we sing in a very wide variety of settings, and always seem to succeed in raising the roof!
+NYCGMC is a world-class, world-renowned New York institution and a pioneering voice for the LGBTQ community, comprised of just over 300 talented singers of various ages, backgrounds, and experiences.
+NYCGMC produce a vibrant sound and energy that audiences can feel and connect with.
+Through the technical quality and sheer power of this sound, and our spectacular performances, NYCGMC are fearless champions for love, equality, and acceptance.
+As you can see from the pictures, my singers enjoy themselves and put the music in their bodies.
+We sang in a very wide variety of settings, and always seemed to succeed in moving people, and raising the roof!

 with a few of our crazy Youth Pride Chorus Alumni;

 playing cabaret piano in rehearsal for Carolee Carmello, another of our Broadway guest stars;

 conducting a small but enthusiastic group at our annual September Singathon in Jackson Square Park in New York City.

 GALA, VARIOUS VOICES AND THE WIDER CHORAL MOVEMENT

 a clinic on directing swing and jazz (GALA retreat, Montreal, January 2004)

 a vocal workshop to over 100 GALA chorus members (Montreal festival, July 2004)

 directing a combined UK/US chorus of 300 (consisting of LGMC members and members of the Gay Men’s Chorus of Washington and Heartlands Men’s Chorus) in ‘Come What May’, one of his own arrangements which closed the GMCW show (July 2004)

 Artistic Director of the London Euro-pride Festival Concert at the Queen Elizabeth Hall (June 2006)

 Co-Artistic Director of the largest ever 3000 singer Various Voices Festival at the South Bank Center (May 2009)

 A simulation/workshop for Artistic Directors entitled 'Programming concerts in Challenging times' (September 2010)

 An all-GALA 'Big Gay Sing' to an audience of 5000 singers, involving choruses from across America (July 2012)

 An interactive workshop for Artistic Directors entitled: 'Mission-based Programming' (October 2013)

 LONDON GAY MEN’S CHORUS 2002-2007

-i was also Musical Director and conductor of the London Gay Men’s Chorus from 2002-2007.
+in what now seems like a previous life (I look so young in that Sydney picture below!), I was also Musical Director and conductor of the London Gay Men’s Chorus from 2002-2007.
 Under my leadership, the chorus grew from 120 to around 220 members.
 LGMC became the largest gay choir in Europe, on a par with the larger US LGBT choruses, increasing in size, musical excellence, fundraising need and both community and outreach ambition.
 They also performed to sell-out audiences in the top international venues in London every year, including the Queen Elizabeth Hall (2002, 2003, 2004, 2006) and Barbican Hall (2004, 2005, 2006).